JoshuaO956/Sailbot_RUDR/README.md

 Next steps include:
 - Performing in-water tuning under wave and wind disturbances
 - Integrating with the navigation planner for autonomous heading control
+- Revise the current PCB for final launch